 Raised levels are a risk factor for cardio-vascular disease.

 We will send you your Heart Disease Risk Check finger-prick blood sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
-If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample collection or choose to go our London laboratory during the checkout process.How to collect a finger-prick blood sample
+If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample